JAVA-IMAGING/image-processing/README.md

 ##  Packages used

-Look it up in the pom.xml file
+Look it up in the pom.xml file under dependencies

 ##  Project Setup